shi-v-ani-singh/CodeAlpha_Temperature-converter/README.md

 Enjoy converting temperatures effortlessly with the Temperature Converter!

 If you have any questions or need assistance, please don't hesitate to contact shivanisingh14082003@gmail.com

+Make sure to update the sections with the appropriate information, such as your GitHub repository URL, email address, and any other relevant details specific to your project.

+Once you've created the `README.md` file, save it in the root directory of your GitHub repository.
+Commit and push the file to your repository, and it will be displayed prominently on the repository's landing page.

+I hope this helps!
+Let me know if you have any further questions.